 As part of our community work, we have secured funding and developed various projects that fit our charity's core beliefs about suicide and suicide prevention.
+We provide people with the skills and confidence needed to save lives through our innovation and thought-provoking campaigns.
+But that’s not all.
+We make change through projects focused on enabling life-saving conversations in the community.

 We encourage all citizens within our city to take a pledge to help themselves and others be safer from suicide.